 A call-out campaign was put in place to develop a way to connect audiences with the creative process, asking for their input, to share stories of mental health and their relationship to the topic.

 This activity is the beginning of a long-term plan Sandrine has to establish herself as a Yorkshire based contemporary dance choreographer & company.

-With the support of her well-connected dance network in Leeds and in the UK, she is aiming at reaching a wide and diverse audience and present accessible, relatable and high-quality work.
+With the support of her well-connected dance network in Leeds and in the UK, Sandrine's activities are dedicated to reaching new, wide and diverse audience - particularly many who have not seen contemporary dance before - and present accessible, relatable and high-quality work.